-The three sisters are a famous rock formation that resides on the beach by the Tongaporutu river, about 15 minutes from Awakino.
+The Three Sisters are a famous rock formation that resides on the beach by the Tongaporutu river, about 15 minutes south of Awakino.
 Walking down to the beach you can see the two rock formations known as the Three Sisters (the sea has claimed the third), with a new stack (the mamma) having been newly formed.
 Heading down to the Three Sisters there are also a number of caves to explore and beautiful views of Mount Taranaki.
 The Tongaporutu coast is one of the fastest eroding coastlines in the world so every visit is different.

-Please note: Tongaporutu is only accessible two hours either side of low tide.
+Please note: The Three Sisters beach is only accessible two hours either side of low tide.

 Black Sand Beaches and West Coast Sunsets

 The beautiful black sand beaches of the West Coast are a result of the erosion of the nearby volcano, Mount Taranaki.
 With some of the best surf in the country, the black sand beaches of Awakino and Mokau also boast some of the most stunning sunsets, and are the perfect place to sit with an evening picnic.
-On a clear day you can see the famous mountain in the distance.
+On a clear day you can see the stunning Mount Taranaki in the distance.

-With Awakino known as the whitebait capital, it's only nautral we are home of the whitebait fritter.
-With Mokau and Seaview less than 5 minutes away, why not bring your surfcaster and have a go at catching some Snapper or Kahwai?
+Over 400 Whitebait stands reside on the Mokau river banks with Awakino and Mokau known as the whitebait capital, it's only natural we are home of the famous whitebait fritter.
+With Mokau and Seaview less than 5 minutes away, why not bring your surfcaster and have a go at catching some Snapper or Kahawai?

 Awakino is very remote, with little light pollution.
 This makes it perfect for stargazing on a clear night!
-If you're feeling brave you can climb one of the nearby hills for unobscured views, or just grab a blanket and head down to the riverside with a glass of wine under the stars.
+If you're feeling brave you can climb one of the nearby hills for unobscured views, or just grab a blanket and head down to the riverside or nearby beach with a glass of wine under the stars.
+Don't forget your bug spray!

 Awakino rests on the infamous Surf Highway.
 Less known than Raglan, but with equally good surf, this area of the coast boasts waves up to 3m high without the large crowds!